Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN

 \section{Introduction}

-At the end of the cosmic dark ages, radiation emitted by the first objects that shined in the universe began to reionize the intergalactic medium (IGM).
-The far-ultraviolet (FUV) ionizing radiation, and specifically Lyman-continuum (``LyC''; $\lambda$\,$\leq$\,912\AA), emitted by massive stars in the first star-forming galaxies (SFGs), or accretion disks around super-massive black holes in early Active Galactic Nuclei (AGN), may have initiated the epoch of cosmic reionization \citep[e.g.,][]{Madau2004}.
-Additional sources of LyC radiation and high energy particles within galaxies, such as high-mass X-ray binaries, galactic outflows/inflows and superwinds, accretion onto dark matter halos, massive pre-galactic Pop\,III stars, and young globular clusters may have contributed to the reionization of the IGM as well \citep[e.g.,][]{Ricotti2002, Sternberg2002, Mirabel2011, Kulkarni2014}.
-This LyC radiation would have formed bubbles of ionized hydrogen around these UV-bright galaxies, which then expanded and merged until the IGM became completely ionized \citep[e.g.,][]{Gnedin2000, MiraldaEscude2000, Loeb2001, Fan2002}.
-This phase transition of the neutral IGM began somewhere in the epoch $z$\,$\simeq$\,10--20 \citep{Hinshaw2013, Ade2014, PlanckCollaboration2015}, and completed when the IGM was fully ionized by $z$\,$\simeq$\,6 (\citealt{Mesinger2004}; \citealt{Fan2006},~\citeyear{Fan2006a}; \citealt{Schroeder2012}; \citealt{McGreer2014}; \citealt{Becker2015}), with observations of \Lya\ emitting galaxies favoring (volume-averaged) neutral fractions in excess of $\langle x_{\rm HI}\rangle>0.3$ at $z \sim$1400-1800\AA for each of our redshift intervals.
-When we model the rest-frame UVC absolute magnitudes (\MAB) from the spectral energy distribution (SED) fits, we integrate over the interval 1500$\pm$100\AA (see \S~\ref{sec:fescintro}).
+At the end of the cosmic dark ages, radiation emitted by the first luminous objects in the universe began to reionize the intergalactic medium (IGM).
+The far-ultraviolet (FUV) ionizing radiation, specifically the Lyman continuum (``LyC''; $\lambda$\,$\leq$\,912\AA), emitted by massive stars in the first star-forming galaxies (SFGs), or accretion disks around supermassive black holes in early Active Galactic Nuclei (AGN), may have initiated the epoch of cosmic reionization \citep[e.g.,][]{Madau2004}.
+Additional sources of LyC radiation and high energy particles within galaxies, such as high mass X-ray binaries, galactic outflows/inflows and superwinds, accretion onto dark matter halos, massive pre-galactic Pop\,III stars, and young globular clusters may have contributed to the reionization of the IGM as well \citep[e.g.,][]{Ricotti2002, Sternberg2002, Mirabel2011, Kulkarni2014}.
+This LyC radiation would have formed bubbles of ionized hydrogen around these UV bright galaxies, which then expanded and merged until the IGM became completely ionized \citep[e.g.,][]{Gnedin2000, MiraldaEscude2000, Loeb2001, Fan2002}.
+This phase transition of the neutral IGM began somewhere in the epoch $z$\,$\simeq$\,10--20 \citep{Hinshaw2013, Ade2014, PlanckCollaboration2015}, and completed when the IGM was fully ionized by $z$\,$\simeq$\,6 (\citealt{Mesinger2004}; \citealt{Fan2006},~\citeyear{Fan2006a}; \citealt{Schroeder2012}; \citealt{McGreer2014}; \citealt{Becker2015}).
+Observations of \Lya\ emitting galaxies also favor (volume averaged) neutral fractions in excess of $\langle x_{\rm HI}\rangle>0.3$ at $z \sim$1400-1800\AA\ for each of our redshift intervals.
+When we model the rest-frame UVC absolute magnitudes (\MAB) from the spectral energy distribution (SED) fits, we integrate over the interval 1500$\pm$100\AA\ (see \S~\ref{sec:fescintro}).
 We also utilized photometry from WFC3/IR F098M, F125W, and F160W imaging in the ERS field \citepalias{Windhorst2011} and CANDELS WFC3/IR F105W, F125W, and F160W \citep{Grogin2011,Koekemoer2011} photometric catalogs in GOODS-South \citep{Guo2013} for object selection and SED fitting (see \S\ref{sec:selection} and \S\ref{sec:fescintro}).